DataDog/documentation/content/en/agent/amazon_ecs/_index.md

 ## Setup

 To begin setup, run the [Datadog Agent][5] on every EC2 instance in your ECS cluster.
-If you don't have a working EC2 Container Service cluster configured, review the [Getting Started section in the ECS documentation][6] to set up and configure a cluster.
+If you don't have a working EC2 Container Service cluster configured, review the [Getting Started section in the ECS][6] documentation to set up and configure a cluster.
 Once configured, follow the setup instructions below.

 1. [Create and add an ECS Task](#create-an-ecs-task)
 2. [Create or modify your IAM Policy](#create-or-modify-your-iam-policy)